WordPress/openverse/CONTRIBUTING.md

 ## Project Documentation

-Please consult the `README` if there is one, it should contain or link to project documentation.
-If there is no `README`, please file a GitHub issue to create one.
+Please consult the [README](./README.md) file at the root of this repository.

 ## How to Contribute